ADA502-FireGuard/dynamic-frcm/README.md

 ## <span style="color:tomato"> Installation </span>

-To install the program for this project, we need to download/pull the docker image from DockerHub.
+To install the program for this project, you need to download/pull the docker image from DockerHub.

-After downloading the Docker image, we can set up and run the program/application on localhost.
+After downloading the Docker image, you can set up and run the program locally (on localhost).

 ### <span style="color:tomato">Step 1: Open Docker Desktop</span>